dar5hak/dar5hak.github.io/content/blog/creation-consumption.md

 Creation cannot exist in itself.
 You have to consume to create.
 You cannot be a chef without first understanding how your ingredients blend together.
 You cannot produce good music without having listened to some.

 Unlike creation, consumption can exist in itself.
-You can spend all your time consuming, but it won‘t take you far.
+You can spend all your time consuming, but it won’t take you far.
 Sure, reading a good book or listening to an insightful podcast will give you knowledge.
-But knowledge alone is futile if you don‘t also apply it.
+But knowledge alone is futile if you don’t also apply it.

 This is where creation comes in.
 It is the application of what you know from consumption.